of all homotopy types

 If , then .

-Since by (3), so are and by (2).
-Even in constructive mathematics, is a subset of , so in by Lemma 1.
-Then is a function , so the union in by (4).
+As by (3), so are and by (2).
+Even in constructive mathematics, is a subset of , so by Lemma 1.
+Then is a function from , so the union in by (4).

 Given a universe , an element of is called a -small set, while a subset of is called -moderate.
 Every -small set is -moderate by requirement (1) of the definition.
 If the universe is understood, we may simply say small and moderate.